pattern

 used for telling someone to accept and consider something as true or valid, usually after a disagreement or argument

-Ex: The coach, frustrated by the doubters, exclaimed, "We're going to win this game, so stick that in your pipe and smoke it!"
+Ex: The rules clearly say you're responsible for the fee, so stick that in your pipe and smoke it.

 Închide